 Grace Kelly, 1956

-Grace Kelly's wedding dress has become the stuff of designer, bride-to-be, and fashionista's dreams everywhere; the symbol of fairy-tale weddings, and one of the most often referenced wedding gowns in history.
+Grace Kelly's wedding dress has become the stuff of designer, bride-to-be, and fashionista's dreams everywhere; the symbol of fairytale weddings; and one of the most often referenced wedding gowns in history.
 The high-neck, long-sleeve dress with a long, billowing skirt (and a 10-and-a-half-foot-long train) was designed by Helen Rose and made from 125-year-old Brussels lace, taffeta, and thousands of hand-sewn pearls.

 Princess Margaret, 1960

-The silk organza wedding dress worn by Princess Margaret was also designed by Norman Hartnell, and was described by Life magazine as "the simplest royal wedding gown in history."
-The Princess would perhaps start a trend, as many royals after her would wear a similar minimal, long-sleeved silhouette.
+The silk organza wedding dress worn by Princess Margaret was also designed by Norman Hartnell and was described by Life magazine as "the simplest royal wedding gown in history."
+The princess would perhaps start a trend, as many royals after her would wear a similar minimal, long-sleeve silhouette.